chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 While this is nice from the perspective of the consumer of the API, it muddies the API substantially and makes implementation more complex and with much worse performance: the lookup would have to iterate over all keys on the object passed every time, mapping those keys to the *known* identifer interface and then checking the others against the registry.

 Implementer concerns should not be *primary*, but they are important, and here they have performance implications that, while not dramatic, can easily be avoided by other proposals.

+### Do nothing

+Leaving the API as it is remains an option, with both the upsides and downsides of the _status quo_.

 ## Unresolved questions